ltl3A87/starter-academic/content/home/accomplishments.md

   # certificate_url = ""
   date_start = "2020-01-13"
   date_end = "2020-01-17"
-  description = """I worked with group mates and implemented person portrait matting algorithm based on UNet-structure network, based on which we built style transfer system on matting person portrait images with utilization of ResNet and CycleGAN to transfer images from realistic style to Simpsons style on GCP."""
+  description = """I worked in a team and implemented a person portrait matting algorithm based on UNet-structure network.
+We further built a style transfer system on matting person portrait images with utilization of ResNet and CycleGAN to transfer images from realistic style to Simpsons style on GCP."""

 [[item]]
   organization = "CSL Data Analytics Case Competition"